-In this first part, we will cover the basic background information for understanding how — and more importantly, why — to use Git.
-In the second and third parts, we will take a closer look at Git’s features, including branching and merging, and discuss how to use it in your own design and development projects.
+In this article, we will cover the basic background information for understanding how — and more importantly, why — to use Git.
+Later, we will take a closer look at Git’s features, including branching and merging, and discuss how to use it in your own design and development projects.

 Linus Torvalds was unsatisfied: none of the version control systems (VCS) available in 2005 met his requirements.
 Once the proprietary version control system BitKeeper changed its license agreement, it couldn’t be used to manage the Linux kernel project anymore.
 An alternative had to be found, one that was distributed, scalable and — above all — fast.

 The Linux community took action by starting two new projects: Git and Mercurial.
 Both have their origins in this emergency, and they are among today’s leading distributed version control systems.
 Git is now used in countless well-known open-source projects: the Linux kernel, jQuery, Ruby on Rails, Symfony, CakePHP, Debian, Fedora, Perl and many more.
 The large number of tutorials and tools, including desktop clients, shows how important Git has become.